-FEE PAYMENTS: The camp office will receipt all monies for camp fees, Order of the Arrow, and guest meals.
+FEE PAYMENTS: The Camp Office will receipt all monies for camp fees, Order of the Arrow, and guest meals.

 FIREWOOD: Due to the threat of invasive species and insects, units are prohibited from bringing their own firewood to camp.
 There is adequate downed wood on the reservation to provide for campfires.
-Limited split wood is also available for purchase for \$45.
+A 1/4 cord of split wood is also available for purchase for \$45.